 Yalch and Spangenberg (2000) looked at the effect of playing well-known music compared to music that customers would likely not be familiar with in a shop.
 In the study, shoppers were given either a fixed length of time to shop or a less restrictive time allocation.
 As they shopped, either obscure or easily recognised tracks were played as background music.3

 The effect of familiarity with the background music on shoppers’ behavior was surprising.
 Of the participants given no time limit, those who heard recognisable tracks spent nearly 8% less time shopping, whilst people who heard unfamiliar music perceived time to pass quicker.

-Researchers explain this by the level of arousal which recognisable music generates: when paying more attention to the music, time may have seemed to pass slower, leading to the customers hurrying their shop.
+Researchers explain this by the level of arousal which recognisable music generates: when paying more attention to the music, time may seem to pass slower, leading to the customers hurrying to their shop.

 The type of ambient music being played in a store, regardless of whether or not customers recognise the tracks, can also influence consumers’ behavior.
 Take classical music, for instance.
 The genre of classical music, with its enduring, rarely intrusive, instrumentals, is often associated with sophistication and ideas of luxury, more so than a regular chart hit by a pop artist.
 But can a shop manager make his or her customers feel more affluent and willing to spend more simply by playing classical music?

 Areni and Kim (1993) set out to find out whether classical music could make people spend more money in a wine shop.
 They played either classical music or top-40 chart music in the shop on different days of the experiment.4